Level 5 lockdown to remain until March 5th with series of new Covid restrictions

 A series of new Covid restrictions, including mandatory quarantine in designated hotels for incoming travellers without a negative test for the virus, increased fines for non-compliance with existing rules, and a ban on travel from South Africa and Brazil, are set to be approved by the Cabinet on Tuesday morning.

-In an effort to reduce unecessary travel, checkpoints will be set up by gardaí 5km from the Border with Northern Ireland.
+In an effort to reduce unnecessary travel, checkpoints will be set up by gardaí 5km from the Border with Northern Ireland.

 The reopening of special education, construction and schools in general is not understood to be on Tuesday’s agenda.